Nike Computer

 • d) Provide Missile Burst command at correct time after launch

-• e) And of course be highly reliable, accurate, testable and maintainable.
+• f) And of course be easy to test, highly reliable, accurate, testable and maintainable

 a) The Predicted Intercept Point is the point where the missile would intercept the aircraft if: